ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 # Prerequisites for installation
 {: #openshift-runbook-runbook-prereq-intro}

-Before you can start the build process to install the Red Hat OpenShift cluster the following steps are required.
+Before you can start the build process to install the Red Hat® OpenShift® cluster the following steps are required.

-* Ordering new subnets for the OpenShift environment:
+* Order new subnets for the OpenShift environment.
    * A private portable subnet for the Red Hat OpenShift cluster NSX ESG.
    * A public portable subnet for the Red Hat OpenShift cluster NSX ESG.
-* Downloading Red Hat OpenShift 4.7 - Access to a Red Hat subscription to download the installer, pull secret and Red Hat Enterprise CoreOS OVA.
+* Download Red Hat OpenShift 4.7 - Access to a Red Hat subscription to download the installer, pull secret and Red Hat Enterprise CoreOS OVA.
-* Downloading RHEL 7.6 ISO - Access to a Red Hat subscription to download the Red Hat Enterprise Linux 7.x ISO for the bastion host.
+* Download RHEL 7.6 ISO - Access to a Red Hat subscription to download the Red Hat Enterprise Linux® 7.x ISO for the bastion host.
-* {{site.data.keyword.cloud}} environment details - Collect the following details for {{site.data.keyword.cloud_notm}} for VMware Solutions environment:
+* {{site.data.keyword.cloud}} environment details - Collect the following details for {{site.data.keyword.cloud_notm}} for VMware® Solutions environment.
-  * vCenter Server instance details and passwords
+   * VMware vCenter Server® instance details and passwords
    * The additional private portable subnet information
    * The additional public portable subnet information
-* Downloading and installing govc - govc is a vSphere CLI, an alternative to the GUI, and suited for automation tasks.
+* Download and install govc - govc is a VMware vSphere® CLI, an alternative to the GUI, and suited for automation tasks.

 ## Ordering new subnets for the OpenShift environment
 {: #openshift-runbook-runbook-prereq-cloud-subnets}